ebellocchia/telegram_payment_bot/README.md

 This automatically revokes the old invite link and prevents those users to join again using it.

 When checking for payments, a user is removed from the group if:
-- He has no Telegram username
+- He has no Telegram username (only if *payment_use_user_id* is false)
-- His Telegram username is not found in the payments data
+- His Telegram username or user ID is not found in the payments data
 - His payment is expired

 ## Payment Check Task

-It's possible to run a background task to check for payments periodically.
+It's suggested to run a background task to check for payments periodically.
 It can be started/stopped with the *paybot_task_start*/*paybot_task_stop* commands.\
 The task can check multiple groups in one time (sharing the same payments data, of course).
 The groups can be added/removed with the *paybot_task_add_chat*/*paybot_task_remove_chat* commands (either while the task is running or stopped).\
 If no group was added, the task will simply run without checking any group.